bsibanda3/mywebclass-agile-docs/documentation/theme_1/initiatives/Epics/Stories/Legal Story4.md

 # List task related to this story
 1. As a front end developer I need to make sure all my information is accurate and not misleading.
-[Story 1](documentation/theme_1/initiatives/Epics/Stories/Tasks/LegalTasks4.md)
+[Task 4](https://github.com/bsibanda3/mywebclass-agile-docs/blob/main/documentation/theme_1/initiatives/Epics/Stories/Tasks/LegalTask4.md)